 J is a FICPFM Organizing Fellowship Alumni and served on the Raheem Advisory Council which collected community input regarding use-of-force encounters by Oakland Police.
 He is a member of the Justice Reinvestment Coalition Steering Committee as well as a member of the Alameda County DA Accountability Subcommittee.
 Last year, as a Willie Brown Fellow, J interned in Supervisor Shamann Walton’s office representing District 10 in San Francisco where he staffed the Close Juvenile Hall working group and participated in the Latino Task Force Violence Prevention/Reentry Subcommittee.

-J is a Sociology major/Criminal Justice minor at San Francisco State University and will graduate this May with honors.
+J graduated summa cum laude with a B.A. in Sociology and minor in Criminal Justice Studies from SFSU and was selected as the 2021 hood recipient for the College of Health & Social Sciences.
 J is highly motivated to serve his community, particularly marginalized and system-impacted people, as part of his living amends and also because J believes that he is representing all of his fellow lifers still behind prison walls.